metamagic-games/dnd-homebrews/src/Subclasses/Monk/WayOfTheSelfless/WayOfTheSelfless.md

 ## Considerations

 This is a complex subclass to play.
-Limit Break provides an extremely powerful tool for the player, but using it too early in a fight or dungeon will leave the monk exposes.
+Limit Break provides an extremely powerful tool for the player, but using it too early in a fight or dungeon will leave the monk exposed.

 Allowing a player to use this monk also requires consideration from the DM.
 Limit Break has potential to be exploited, if the player remains in situations where long rests are always feasible.

 ## Roleplaying notes

+Is your monk happy to injure themselves because they want to protect others?
+Or maybe their desire for power is so strong they're willing to risk everything.